Polynomial-B/cosmic-ray-game/README.md

 The song used as the soundtrack is 'Diving Faces (Club Mix)' by 'Liquid Child' from 'Diving Faces'.
 Published by Reef Recordings (2007).

-The moving sound was created by me.
+The sound upon Ray's movement, the distorted bass sound, was created by me.

 ## Technologies and Dependencies